Tessie475/bankist-app/README.md

-A bank app for the minimalist created alongside Jonas Schmedtmann on his complete javascript course
+A bank app for the minimalist